Table of Contents

 Important

-Display system errors may cause virtual objects and real objects to fail to align perfectly.
+Display system errors may cause virtual and real objects to fail to align perfectly.

-In some cases with significant errors, virtual objects may appear to float above or below real objects and then (seemingly) drift continuously.
-This phenomenon can be observed on the Pico 4E, even when EasyAR is not used and only its own VST is enabled.
+In scenarios with significant errors, virtual objects may appear hovering above or below real objects and then seem to drift continuously.
+This phenomenon can be observed on Pico 4E, even when not using EasyAR and only enabling its own VST.

 The session status displayed in UI messages requires the following functions or data to be normal:

-If the session status information is not visible, try changing the option to Log and then read the session status and the name of the frame source being used in the system log.
+If the session status information display is not visible, try modifying the option to Log and then read the session status and the name of the frame source being used in the system log.

-You can try deleting all other frame sources under the ARSession node and see if there are any changes.
+Try deleting all other frame sources under the ARSession node and see if anything changes.

-Step two: Confirm the camera frame count received by EasyAR
+Step 2: Confirm the easyar received camera frame count

-• ExternalFrameSource camera frame data pathway in the Unity code layer (excluding data correctness and the pathway to the native layer)
+• The pathway for camera frame data from ExternalFrameSource at the Unity code level (excluding data correctness and the pathway to the native layer)

-This data should increase over time; otherwise, a warning message will be displayed after a few seconds.
+This count should increase over time; otherwise, a warning will be displayed after a few seconds.

-If this value is found not to increase, it should be addressed first.
+If this value is found not to be increasing, it should be addressed first.

-Step three: Record EIF on the device and then replay it in the Unity editor
+Step three: record eif on device and replay in unity editor

-• The path of camera frame data input to the native layer from ExternalFrameSource (excluding data correctness)
+• The input pathway of camera frame data to the native layer via ExternalFrameSource (excluding data correctness)

-• The raw camera image data in camera frame data
+• raw camera image data within camera frame data

-• The timestamp in camera frame data (excluding time points and data synchronization)
+• timestamp within camera frame data (excluding time points and data synchronization)

-Click EIF to start recording, and click again to stop.
+Click EIF to start recording, click again to stop.

 Tip

-When running EIF data in the Unity editor, it is best to use a clean EasyAR scene or an EasyAR sample to avoid incorrect configurations in the scene.
+When replaying eif data in the unity editor, it is best to use a clean easyar scene or easyar samples to avoid incorrect configurations in the scene.

-You can see the playback of camera frame data in the Unity editor.
-The image data is not byte-equal, as there is lossy encoding and decoding in the entire process.
+You can observe the replay of camera frame data in the unity editor.
+The image data is not byte-identical due to lossy encoding throughout the process.

 Tip

-Adjust the ratio of the Unity game window to match the input, otherwise the data will be cropped during display.
+Adjust the unity game window ratio to match the input, otherwise data will be cropped during display.

-If the data plays too fast or too slow, check the timestamp input.
+If data plays too fast or too slow, check the timestamp input.

 Note

-You can do many things with EIF, such as running image tracking and dense spatial mapping in the Unity editor using EIF.
-Note that the display effect may differ when running on the device.
+Many tasks can be accomplished using eif.
+You can run image tracking and dense spatial mapping with eif in the unity editor.
+Note that display effects may differ when running on actual devices.

 Step four: Run image tracking using EIF